Why most testimonial sections fail

 Don't create a "testimonials page" and call it done.
 Spread testimonials throughout your site, matching each quote to the specific question a visitor is silently asking at that point on the page.

 You do not need to overhaul your entire website to improve how your testimonials work.
+These work hand in hand with the rest of your site — a strong services page and a well-built contact page give your social proof somewhere to land.
 Here are five changes you can make this week:

 • Add your Google star rating and review count to your homepage hero section